someshprajapati/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 admin.kubeconfig
 ```

+Reference docs for kubeconfig [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/)

 ##
 ## Distribute the Kubernetes Configuration Files

-Copy the appropriate `kubelet` and `kube-proxy` kubeconfig files to each worker instance:
+Copy the appropriate `kube-proxy` kubeconfig files to each worker instance:

 ```
-for instance in worker-0 worker-1 worker-2; do
+somesh@k8s-ha-master1:~$ for instance in worker1 worker2; do
-  gcloud compute scp ${instance}.kubeconfig kube-proxy.kubeconfig ${instance}:~/
+  scp kube-proxy.kubeconfig ${instance}:~/
 done
 ```

-Copy the appropriate `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller instance:
+Copy the appropriate `admin.kubeconfig`, `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller instance:

 ```
-for instance in controller-0 controller-1 controller-2; do
+somesh@k8s-ha-master1:~$ for instance in master2; do
-  gcloud compute scp admin.kubeconfig kube-controller-manager.kubeconfig kube-scheduler.kubeconfig ${instance}:~/
+  scp admin.kubeconfig kube-controller-manager.kubeconfig kube-scheduler.kubeconfig ${instance}:~/
 done
 ```